discourse/discourse-like-column/README.md

 # Add Like column

-Add the Like column to the **/latest** homepage of you Discourse site
+Add the Like column to the **/latest** homepage of your Discourse site

 For reference see {link}